List of Amaya (TV series) characters: Datu Bugna

 Datu Bugna is the husband of Dian Lamitan and the father of Marikit and Binayaan.
 He is also the father of Amaya to Dal'lang, the female warrior on the prophecy who will end the reign of Rajah Mangubat.
 She loves Amaya more than Markit & Binayaan, due to the having a twin snake & making her as his heir since he cannot bear a son.

-He was killed by Rajah Mangubat due of Dian Lamitan's evil desires.
+He was killed by Rajah Mangubat due to Dian Lamitan's evil desires.
 His death was finally avenged when Amaya downfall Lamitan.